Growing Pains: Why Perpetual Change is the Only Answer

 And at the center of that, there’s an acceptance to be made.
 One that might not come naturally: To be successful, we need to be OK with feeling uncomfortable.

-At Redwood, we strive to help put processes and structures in place that work for you, wherever your business is on its robotics and automation journey.
+At Redwood, we strive to help put processes and structures in place that work for you, wherever your business is on its automation journey.
 By removing unnecessary repetitive human activity, you get to focus on what you know best: Your business.